 My well traveled Buick Roadmaster Estate wagon is now another’s joy.
 After logging nearly 160,000 miles all across the northeast, trips to the beach, Christmas tree farms, and through a blizzard, we have sold our classic cruiser, just as it was getting broken in.

 My kids loved that car, and were quite saddened to learn of its departure.
-They were fascinated by that faux wood paneling which was commonplace when I was a child, and they always laughed when I would sit in the rear-facing third row.
+They were fascinated by that faux wood paneling which was commonplace when I was a child, and they always laughed when I would sit in the rear-facing third row and let my wife drive.

 Truth be told, the Roadmaster was an extra car, occasionally driven by babysitters, who found it too large to handle.
 Ironically, it is that behemoth size I found particularly appealing and practical.
 It effortlessly transported furniture, bricks, bicycles, kiddie pools, and plenty of people.
 The Corvette engine left many a so-called sports car in the dust.